timvisee/chbs/README.md

 See all examples in the [`./examples`](./examples) directory.

 ## Additional notes
-* this crate is still in development, and should thus be used with care
+* This crate is still in development, and should thus be used with care
-* no warranty is provided for the quality of the passwords or passphrases generated through this library
+* No warranty is provided for the quality of the passwords or passphrases generated through this library
-* entropy calculations may be faulty at this moment
+* Entropy calculations may be faulty at this moment

 ## License
 This project is released under the MIT license.